Diocese of Superior: 1900 to 1920

 The Diocese of Superior was erected on May 3, 1905, by Pope Pius X. It was created from the northern part of the Diocese of La Crosse and the northwestern part of the Diocese of Green Bay.
-The pope named Monsignor Augustine Schinner from Milwaukee as the first bishop of Superior.
+The pope named Augustine Schinner from Milwaukee as the first bishop of Superior.

 When the diocese was established, it had 39 diocesan priests, 17 religious order priests serving 38,861 Catholics in 43 parishes with resident pastors, and 50 missions and 33 stations.
 There was one Catholic high school, 16 elementary and two boarding schools, for a total enrollment of 9,016 students.
 Schinner immediately saw the need for an additional 10 priests.
 By the time Schinner resigned in 1913, the pool of priests had grown from 39 in 1905 to 62 priests.

 In 1913, Pope Pius X appointed Auxiliary Bishop Joseph Koudelka of Milwaukee as the second bishop of Superior.
 Koudelka ordained Philip B. Gordon, the first Ojibwa priest and the second Native American Catholic priest in the country.
 Fluent in eight languages, Koudelka authored books in Czech, German and English.
 As bishop, he also learned to speak the Ojibwe language.
-He commissioned works of art for several church properties.
 Koudelka created the Catholic Charities Bureau in Superior.
 In 1917, he dedicated St. Joseph's Children's Home in Superior, an orphanage that housed up to 200 children.
-He conducted over 100 parish missions around the country and contributed donations to help finance the orphanage.

-In 1918, during World War I, the US Department of Justice investigated Koudelka; some diocesan priests had accused him of being pro-German.
-Two investigators interviewed him in Superior.
-After speaking with Koudelka and viewing some of his writings that supported US involvement in the war, the investigators concluded that these accusations were groundless.
 Koudelka died in 1921.